0xymg/KloiaCoffeCo/README.md

 # Coffee React Prject
-This project is for case study for interview
+This project is a case study for interview proccess.

 ## Important!!! :
 Since I don't have much experience in React, It takes times to learn React and Redux. <br>